ncatlab/nlab-content/pages/744.md

 # Frequently Asked Questions

 Also including questions that should be frequently asked but aren't.
+See also [[HowTo]].

-### Instiki features and "features"
+## Instiki features and "features"

 1. *How do I put math inside HTML?*